Compressed Air Aftercoolers

-Water exists in a vapor state in all atmospheric air and, as the air is drawn into a compressor and pressurized, this moisture becomes more concentrated.
+Water exists in a vapor state in all atmospheric air.
+As the air is drawn into a compressor and pressurized, this moisture becomes more concentrated.
 Due to the high temperature of the air after compression, the moisture remains in a vapor state, above the dew point temperature.

 The dewpoint is the temperature at which air becomes saturated at 100% of its capacity to hold water in a vapor state.
 A general rule is that for every 20°F rise in temperature, the air can hold twice the moisture load in a vapor state above the dewpoint.

 The two most common types of aftercoolers are air-cooled and water-cooled.

 Most air-cooled aftercoolers are sized to cool the compressed air to within 15°F to 20°F of ambient cooling air temperature, also called approach temperature.
 As the compressed air cools, up to 75% of the water vapor condenses into a liquid that should be removed.

 The moisture separator utilizes centrifugal force, and in some cases baffle plates, to collect moisture and solids at the bottom of the separator.
 An automatic drain should then be used to remove the moisture and solids.